 Of course, if you prefer cranberry lemon drop biscuits by Schneider Peeps or grain free cranberry orange muffins from Well Fed Family, we can oblige you there, too.
 Oh, oh, how about a gluten free cranberry quick loaf by Joybilee Farms using coconut flour?!
 Oh, and Cranberry Tipsy Banana Bread for those who like a nip with something sweet, also from Simply Living Simply.

 And, of course, from Homestead Lady – How to make cranberry punch!
 Plus, here’s a fun picture of a cranberry craft made with water, cranberries and pine needles frozen in a bundt pan to make a heart healthy treat for the birds to peck at – you can also add bird seed.

 Last, but not least, is the best pie ever by Blue Viola Farm with, you guessed it, heart healthy cranberry decked out in her finest.

 How do you get your heart healthy cranberry intake up this time of year?

-This post was shared at The Down Home Blog Hop, HomeAcre Hop, MMM Link up, Wildcrafting Wednesday, The HomeAcre Hop, Natural Living Monday, Fat Tuesday, Wellness Wendesday, Simple Lives Thursday, Homestead Barn Hop, Fresh Foods Wednesday, From the Farm Hop, Unprocessed Fridays, Natural Family Fridays, Old Fashioned Friday, Sunday Social Blog Hop, Tuesday Greens, Backyard Farming Connection, Tasty Tuesday, Green Thumb Thursday, Simple Saturday, Homemaking Link up at Raising Homemakers, Fresh Foods Wednesday
+*This post was featured at Tuesday Greens This post was shared at The Down Home Blog Hop, HomeAcre Hop, MMM Link up, Wildcrafting Wednesday, The HomeAcre Hop, Natural Living Monday, Fat Tuesday, Wellness Wendesday, Simple Lives Thursday, Homestead Barn Hop, Fresh Foods Wednesday, From the Farm Hop, Unprocessed Fridays, Natural Family Fridays, Old Fashioned Friday, Sunday Social Blog Hop, Tuesday Greens, Backyard Farming Connection, Tasty Tuesday, Green Thumb Thursday, Simple Saturday, Homemaking Link up at Raising Homemakers, Fresh Foods Wednesday